A business entity is an association that employs economic inputs or resources to provide customers with services or goods in exchange for money.

 To keep the accounting status of the business transparent, it is advisable to keep the record of the business and personal transactions separate.
 It assists in checking the true results of your business operations.

 The sole proprietor of the business bears all the business risks.
-It has less restrictive regulations, unlike corporations and partnerships.
-He is required to register the business name and its operations.
+Sole proprietorship has less restrictive regulations, unlike corporations and partnerships.
+A business owner is required to register the business name and its operations.

 Each business has its own success plans which include sales, marketing, production techniques or distribution strategies.
 To remain competitive in the market, the factors for your successful business should be kept secret.
 Since the ownership is in the hands of an individual, there are fewer chances of disclosing the secrets.